-Where a resident, or their representative, is dissatisfied with any aspect of the service provided by Abbeyfield, the first course of action should be to raise the problem directly with the relevant manager or individual concerned.
+Where a resident, or their representative, is dissatisfied with any aspect of the service provided by Abbeyfield Shanklin, the first course of action should be to raise the problem directly with the relevant manager or individual concerned.
 All staff members are expected to seek to resolve any issue causing dissatisfaction immediately.
 In many cases, the issue causing dissatisfaction will be resolved and no further action will be required.
-See Addressing a Service-Level Complaint SOP (LG006P 10.2).